jrelgin/jasonmakes/README.md

 ## Development

 This project uses PNPM as the package manager and Turbopack in development mode for faster refresh times and improved developer experience.
+Make sure you have [Node.js](https://nodejs.org/) 18 or newer installed along with [PNPM](https://pnpm.io/).

 ```bash
 # Install dependencies